 - a.
 Successfully completed the SDSU Extension Master Gardener training course and passed the final test with a minimum score of 80%. - b.
-Is working toward completion of his or her minimum 50-volunteer hours requirement. - May volunteer under the guidance of active SDSU Extension Master Gardeners (mentors) during his or her internship. - Shall complete internship requirements before being eligible for leadership (executive committee) positions in a local Master Gardener club. - e.
-Is not eligible to serve on the South Dakota Master Gardener (SDMG) Association Board. - f.
+Is working toward completion of his or her minimum 40-volunteer hours requirement. - May volunteer under the guidance of active SDSU Extension Master Gardeners (mentors) during his or her internship. - d.
+Shall complete internship requirements before being eligible for leadership (executive

+- committee) positions in a local Master Gardener club. - e.
+Is not eligible to serve on the SDSU Extension Master Gardeners Advisory Council. - f.
 Has access to SDSU Extension-provided resources such as websites, listservs and education events.

-3. Active Status (A)
+3. Active Status